 Recent headlines are proof of this.

-Russia hacking examples include the way the Russian military hacked Olympic enemies for revenge and how Russia used these 20 tricks to hack the Democratic National Committee.
+Russia hacking examples include the way the Russian military hacked Olympics enemies for revenge, and how Russia used these 20 tricks to hack the Democratic National Committee.

 For more perspective, we interviewed Cedric Leighton—SecureWorld keynote speaker, CNN military analyst, and retired US Air Force Colonel—and he explains the motivations behind cyber attacks by Russia versus those by China.

 Here are a couple of excerpts from our interview with Col. Leighton:

 “If you look at the Russians, they’re primarily interested in influence operations.
 What you saw in the 2016 election is a classic influence operation, but what’s really key about this is that in a classic influence operation, you don’t have to physically manipulate anything.
 What you’re doing is you are getting into people’s heads," says Leighton.

 And it turns out, this was also the point of Russia hacking its Olympics enemies.
 It wanted information it could use against them in social media campaigns.